DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 **Gameplay**
 - Better Weather System for ALL Planets
+- Populated planets now have WAY more POI's while barren planets remain the same
 - Removed loading screens between galaxy to galaxy travel and replaced it with Hyperspace VFX Transitions
 - Gravity Wave converted to proper Force Push
 - Star Wars Background and Traits